ariary/TrojanSourceFinder/TrojanSource.md

 * Why it could be harmful?

   **~>** In fact it is not a new discovery, as these bugs/tricks have been known for like 20 years but it has to be widely and publicly reported.
-It is why the research give the vulnerability a name.
+It is why a recent  research (2021) give the vulnerability a name, *Trojan Source*.

-  **~>** An attacker could use this characters to produce source code whose tokens are logically encoded in a different order from the one  in  which  they  are  display
+  **~>** An attacker could use this characters to produce source code whose tokens are logically encoded in a different order from the one  in  which  they  are  display.
+It is particularly, in a system based on human code review/validation, so basically all open source project.
+Indeed, a malicious contributor can add malicious code lines that will be seen as comments by reviewers, and thus divert theirs attentions.
-...✏️

 ## How to detect it in a different way
 * Github [print a warning](https://github.co/hiddenchars) when file contains unicode bidirection algorithms characters. *(does Gitlab detect it?)*